Chicken Enchilada Recipes2014-07-30

 Chicken enchilada recipes require a delicious enchilada sauce.
 I’m sure you can appreciate that it’s the sauce that makes the dish.

-So before you even start with our chicken enchilada recipes, I've got an enchilada sauce recipe you should try.
-This is a close replication of what we served in our restaurant and I am sure you will enjoy it.
+So before you even start with our chicken enchilada recipes, I’ve got an enchilada sauce recipe you should make for this.
+It only takes a few minutes to make.

 Sometimes we don’t have the time to make everything for dinner so I want to make a suggestion for you that taste pretty good.